nrgetik/slack-creep/README.md

 # slack-creep
-Attempts to discover and notify when a particular user (or users) sends a message in any (accessible) channel
+Attempts to discover and notify when a particular user (or users) sends a message in any (accessible) Slack channel

 ## Usage
 ```Usage: slack-creep.py [OPTIONS]